Carmine Infantino: The Silver Age

-In 1956, DC editor Julius Schwartz assigned writer Robert Kanigher and artist Infantino to the company's first attempt at reviving superheroes: an updated version of the Flash that would appear in issue #4 (Oct.
-1956) of the try-out series Showcase.
-Infantino designed the now-classic red uniform with yellow detail (reminiscent of the original Fawcett Captain Marvel), striving to keep the costume as streamlined as possible, and he drew on his design abilities to create a new visual language to depict the Flash's speed, using both vertical and horizontal motion lines to make the figure a red and yellow blur.
-The eventual success of the new, science-fiction-oriented Flash heralded the wholesale return of superheroes, and the beginning of what fans and historians call the Silver Age of comics.
+In 1956, DC editor Julius Schwartz assigned Infantino and writer Robert Kanigher to the company's first attempt at reviving superheroes: an updated version of the Flash who would appear in issue #4 (Oct.
+1956) of the anthology series Showcase.
+Infantino designed the now-classic red uniform with yellow detail (reminiscent of Captain Marvel), striving to keep it as streamlined as possible, and he drew on his design abilities to create a new visual language to depict the Flash's speed, using vertical and horizontal motion lines to make the figure a red and yellow blur.
+The success of the Flash heralded the wholesale return of superheroes, and the beginning of what fans and historians call the Silver Age of comics.

 Infantino drew "Flash of Two Worlds," a landmark story published in The Flash #123 (Sept.
-1961) that introduced Earth-Two, and more generally the concept of the multiverse, to DC Comics.
+1961) that introduced Earth-Two and the concept of the multiverse to DC Comics.
 Infantino continued to work for Schwartz in his other features and titles, most notably "Adam Strange" in Mystery in Space, succeeding the character's initial artist, Mike Sekowsky.
 In 1964, Schwartz was made responsible for reviving the faded Batman titles.
-Writer John Broome and artist Infantino jettisoned the sillier aspects that had crept into the series (such as Ace the Bathound, and Bat-Mite) and gave the "New Look" Batman and Robin a more detective-oriented direction and sleeker draftsmanship that proved a hit combination.
+Writer John Broome and artist Infantino jettisoned the series' sillier aspects (such as Ace the Bat-Hound and Bat-Mite) and gave the "New Look" Batman and Robin a more detective-oriented direction and sleeker draftsmanship that proved a hit combination.

 Other features and characters Infantino drew at DC include "The Space Museum", and Elongated Man.
 With Gardner Fox, Infantino co-created the Blockbuster in Detective Comics #345 (Nov.
 1965) and Barbara Gordon as a new version of Batgirl in Detective Comics #359 (Jan.
 1967).
 Writer Arnold Drake and Infantino created the supernatural superhero Deadman in Strange Adventures #205 (Oct.
 1967).
 This story included the first known depiction of narcotics in a story approved by the Comics Code Authority.